Wastewater monitoring

 Information sources and collaborations

-We get wastewater data from multiple sources and compare it to international data.
+We analyze and interpret wastewater data using multiple sources of information and compare it to international datasets.
 This data supports evidence-based decision making as we monitor the levels and impacts of certain infectious diseases.

 To compile wastewater data, we collaborate with experts across Canada, including: